 - French Lops do not have major health issues, but they do have the problems any other rabbit might have such as overgrown teeth, flystrike or fleas.

-Now that you know a little more about some of the giant rabbit breeds, you should have a better idea if one of these rabbits really interests you.
-Although the majority of ARBA-recognized breeds are listed, you could also consider other varieties of giant rabbits like the German Giant, British Giant or the Spanish Giant.
+Now that you know a little more about some of the giant rabbit breeds, you should have a better idea if one of these rabbits really interests you enough to take on caring for one.
+Although the majority of ARBA-recognized breeds are listed, you could also consider other varieties of giant rabbits like the German Giant, British Giant, or the Spanish Giant.